Art Basel Miami (pre-Covid edition): A primer for newbies

 |Lots of rooftop bar action|

-The first step is getting the coveted Art Basel press pass which would admit me to most of the fairs without an arm wrestle.
-This I achieved using my creds as a bonafide collector, author of this blog, founding blogger at FastCompany and co-editor of a forthcoming tome on the 128 fellow scavenger hunters who completed the Damien Hirst Spot Challenge (Ok Spot Challengers, now we have to stop talking about it and do it).
+The first step for an arts blogger, is getting the coveted Art Basel press pass which would admit me to most of the fairs without an arm wrestle.
+This I achieved using my creds as a bonafide collector, author of this blog, founding blogger at FastCompany and co-editor of a planned, forthcoming tome on the 128 fellow scavenger hunters who completed the Damien Hirst Spot Challenge (Ok Spot Challengers, now we have to stop talking about it and do it).

 Next, find a map that tells you what-where-when - surprisingly tough.
 For $8, I found a handy PDF at art-collecting.com that listed events by day (it reminded me of the handy artcards.cc "never miss another show" listing), though it lacked information beyond that.
 Googling "art basel miami google map" pinpoints where the fairs are located, but it's awkward to keep zooming and losing your place on a smartphone.